Whether you like yours plain or with a splash of milk, some ice cubes or with a tinge of lemon, tea is a beloved indulgence for many people worldwide.

 It’s also known as lisane, and varieties include ginger, lemongrass, and chamomile, among others.

 Whatever your taste in tea, it’s a great beverage that you can substitute for coffee or soda pop, and enjoy throughout the day.

 That said, the choice is now about whether to buy tea bags or loose leaves.

 Generally, tea bags prepare faster, but its quality some feel doesn’t match that of loose leaves, but it’s dependent on the brewing.

-Now that you know how to choose tea and the types that exist, here are the top 10 tea bag brands you can find on the shelves and enjoy yourself a nice hot (or cold) cuppa.
+Now that you know how to choose tea and the types that exist, here are the 10 best black tea bag brands you can find on the shelves and enjoy yourself a nice hot (or cold) cuppa.